Fire Research: Improving Smoke Alarms and Saving Lives

 Detection Test Laboratory at its Northbrook, Ill., campus.

 You can purchase smoke alarms that meet the revised smoke alarm requirements in early 2019.
+Look for this mark (below) on product packaging that indicates the alarm you’re purchasing meets the new requirements.
 In the meantime, learn how to prepare and protect your family from fires today.